PaperMC/PaperDocs/source/waterfall/configuration.rst

 Configuration
 =============

-This page details the various configuration settings exposed by Waterfall and Travertine.
+This page details the various configuration settings exposed by Waterfall.
 These settings can be found in waterfall.yml.
-Travertine has no custom configuration file.

 If you want information on settings in BungeeCord's config.yml you should see its respective documentation pages.